paulipa/sico-wiki/services/guides/spectral-guides/SG-2-Guide-to-Exploration.md

 The fittings for the other three frigates are shown near the end of the first video in the above mentioned seies.

----
-I hope you found this guide useful, if you have any further questions please feel free to mail Haunting Deity either in-game or on discord.

 Fly safe
-   - Deity